Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/configure-microprofile-with-keyvault.md

 1. Try running the server by using `mvn clean package payara-micro:start`.

 1. Try accessing [http://localhost:8080/keyvault-configsource/api/config](http://localhost:8080/keyvault-configsource/api/config) in your web browser.
-You should see a simple response that demonstrates values that are being read from Azure Key Vault.
+You should see a simple response that demonstrates values that are being read from your key vault.

 ## Summary